HooveSec/CompaniesHiringForSpace/README.md

 ## Motivation :penguin:
 As someone in this space I always hear how can I get into space as a security engineer, satellite  engineer, IT, etc. Here is a curated list of companies to look at.
-This is also basically ripped from something I've previously helped on (Thanks Alexander) . https://github.com/jaegeral/companies-hiring-security-remote https://x.com/alexanderjaeger
+This template is also basically ripped from something I've previously helped on (Thanks Alexander) . https://github.com/jaegeral/companies-hiring-security-remote https://x.com/alexanderjaeger
 ## Contributing 💯🔥
-You can help that list by creating issues or creating merge requests.
+You can help that list by creating issues or creating merge requests with new compaines, filling in ones that haven't been fully development, or adding any amplyfying information.
+Thanks!

 ## Project Goals :bug:
 - Get the list together with company, their mission, locations and link to careers page.
 Potential crowd-sourcing for data checking